ColumPaget/Crayonizer/README.md

 		}
 ```

 	In some situations you only want to crayonize output from a command if it has a certain argument.
-Thus:
+Thus to crayonize the 'cat' command if it has '/proc/cpuinfo' as an argument:

 ```
 		entry cat /proc/cpuinfo